Audi A8 hybrid performance, engine & drive

-It’s easy to love the Audi A8 TFSI e's effortless performance and sublime refinement, but there are some small niggles
+It’s easy to love the Audi A8 TFSI e's effortless performance and sublime refinement, especially when cruising around on electric power

 The way the Audi A8 hybrid drives will be a secondary consideration to its refinement and comfort for many, but there’s still a market for driver-owners who like a larger vehicle.
 The good news is that the A8 doesn’t disappoint, and it has lots of power, but it’s not exactly thrilling either.